icp4a/bai4s-to-bai2400/Bai4s-to-24.0.0.md

 like **Gateway issue** or **Response: 506** typically indicates a proxy time out rather than a real issue.
 It means the operation will probably complete correctly, but later.
 The commands in this section can take several minutes to complete, according to the volume of data to process.

 - run `restoreSnapshotOnOS` to load indices.
-However the indice names and mappings has changed.
+However the index names and mappings have changed.
 The next command will inject the old indices into new indices that have been created by default.
 - run `transformIndices` to update the indices with BAI4S content.
 This command also delete the old indices.
 In case of trouble, redo the cycle
 `restoreSnapshotOnOS` and `transformIndices`.